 Acknowledgement: Above natural insulation materials were purchased from Groene Bouwmaterialen, which provided splendid support in the selection process.

 The original sliding windows are a key design feature of the bus giving its authentic and unique look.
-A lot of design efforts were spent so far finding different solutions to upgrade the insulation and air tightness of these windows.
+A lot of design efforts were done finding different solutions to upgrade the insulation and air tightness of these windows.
 A long considered solution was installing a second row of windows from the inside of the bus, integrated into the wooden shell structure.
 A tricky aspect and challenge was however accessing the interior windows for cleaning, which meant the glass had to be easily accessible and removable.
 In addition, the fixation of the glass had to persist the vibrations and shocks whilst driving.
 It's probably clear by now this solution was not straightforward.

-Final solution: Although not yet 100% confirmed, the idea is to keep the original aluminium window frames and replace the 2 smaller panes by a single vacuum glass (Fineo, AGC).
+A second long considered solution was to keep the original aluminium window frames and replace the 2 smaller panes by a single vacuum glass (Fineo, AGC).
 This vacuum glass is double-paned (2x 3mm) and is separated by 0.1mm of vacuum through small 3D printed dots.
-The insulation properties of this very thin glass are identical to triple-paned standard windows (U =0.7 W/(m2.K).
-The original frame has a 14x13mm U-shaped profile on both vertical edges.
-Critical question, is this sufficient to fix the new vacuum glass?
-We're currently in contact with some specialized glass suppliers to assess the feasibility of the final solution.
+The insulation properties of this very thin glass are identical to triple-paned standard windows (U = 0.7 W/(m2.K).
+Although this solution was technically feasible, it was discarded in the end as this innovative glass was not yet certified for automotive use (ECE R43).

 The walls will be finished with 12mm thick plywood sheets (Ecoplex) whereas for the roof we will use 6mm thick flexible plywood sheets (Ecoplex) to preserve the curvature of the roof structure.